Should you tap your home equity to invest?

 Key takeaways

-- The idea of using home equity for investment is appealing, especially given the current rise in home values and the stock market’s strong performance.
+- The idea of using home equity for investment is appealing, especially given the current rise in home values and the stock market’s strong performance in 2023 and 2024.

 - Factors to consider include the amount of equity you possess, the strength of your credit score, and your borrowing costs (the loan’s interest rate and other fees).